alirezanaeimi83/it-resources/Documentation/Checklist/PC-Maintenance.md

 -------------------------
 • Malware threats detected: #
 • Adware threats removed: #
+• Disk file system checked and errors were repaired.
 • Windows integrity checked and corruption was repaired.
-• Disk file system checked and errors were repaired.
+• Removed potentially unwanted programs from device that can cause instability, slowdowns, and deliver advertisement.*
 • Optimized registry and removed unnecessary junk files to speed up boot time.
 • Windows updated to latest version avaliable for this unit (Version 1809).
 • Drivers updated to latest version provided by manufacture:
 --- BIOS, Graphics, Network, Audio.
 • <Security> is active and up to date, expires in #

+*Potentially Unwanted Programs Removed:
+- <list programs>

 Recommendation:
 -------------------------